Does Your Swimsuit Sag? Our don't!!!!

-This blog post is about 'Why Do Swimsuits Sag?'.
-But this topic meets sustainability when it comes to quality.
-A higher quality swimsuit not only will not sag (or at least it will take years until it starts sagging), but it will also last much longer.
-And that translates into a sustainable product.
+Although this blog post is about 'Why Do Swimsuits Sag?', this topic meets sustainability when it comes to quality.
+A higher quality swimsuit not only will not sag, but it will also last much longer.
+And that translates into a more sustainable product.

 To learn more about Sauipe's commitment to a sustainable product, please read our Brand Ethics page.